Toward an Understanding of Ancient Conceptions of “Head”1

 Paul gives very nearly the same concept when he turns to the relationship of head and body in Ephesians chapter 4, certainly a passage to take very seriously when we are considering Ephesians chapter 5.
 The Apostle wrote:

 Let us grow up in all things unto Him who is Christ, the Head.
-He causes the body to build itself up in love as the head provides empowerment according to the proportion appropriate for each member as they are bound and supported by every sinew.
+He causes the body to build itself up (emphasis added) in love as the head provides empowerment according to the proportion appropriate for each member as they are bound and supported by every sinew.
 (Eph.
 4:15-16, the author’s translation)